paradigmxyz/artemis/README.md

 Artemis is a framework for writing MEV bots in Rust.
 It's designed to be simple, modular, and fast.

-At it's core, Artemis is architected as an event processing pipeline.
+At its core, Artemis is architected as an event processing pipeline.
 The library is made up of three main components:

 1. *Collectors*: *Collectors* take in external events (such as pending txs, new blocks, marketplace orders, etc. ) and turn them into an internal *event* representation.
 2. *Strategies*: *Strategies* contain the core logic required for each MEV opportunity.
 They take in *events* as inputs, and compute whether any opportunities are available (for example, a strategy might listen to a stream of marketplace orders to see if there are any cross-exchange arbs). *Strategies* produce *actions*.